RFNOACH/GTM-engineer-ScyllaDB-interview/README.md

 # ScyllaDB GTM Hunter

-> An automated, AI-powered workflow that finds potential customers using a competitor's product, scores them by how likely they are to switch, writes them personalized messages, and logs everything — without sending a single real email.
+> An automated, AI-powered workflow with N8N that finds potential customers using a competitor's product, scores them by how likely they are to switch, writes them personalized messages, and logs everything — without sending a single real email.

 ---